albertattard/presentation-domain-primitives-kotlin/presentation-stuttgart-meetup-2020-03-04.md

 ---

-# What's wrong with that?
+# What's Wrong with That?

-Without an abstraction layer between the language primitives types and the application, swapping the `java.util.Timer` class could be harder than expected
+Without an abstraction layer between the language primitives and the application, swapping the `java.util.Timer` class could be harder than expected.

-For example, the `java.util.Timer`, will stop running if the `java.util.TimerTask` throws a `RuntimeException`
+For example, the `java.util.Timer` will stop running if the `java.util.TimerTask` throws a `RuntimeException`.

-That's may be unexpected behaviour and you would like to swap the `java.util.Timer` class to the `java.util.concurrent.ScheduledExecutorService` class
+That may be unexpected behaviour, and you would like to swap the `java.util.Timer` class to the `java.util.concurrent.ScheduledExecutorService` class.

-Having tight coupling between the application and the `java.util.Timer`, swapping may prove harder than expected
+With tight coupling between the application and the `java.util.Timer`, swapping may prove harder than expected.

 ---

 # Introducing an Abstraction Layer

-*Domain Primitives* can act as an abstraction layer between the *Language Primitives*, such as the `java.util.Timer` class, and the rest of the application
+*Domain Primitives* can act as an abstraction layer between the *Language Primitives*, such as the `java.util.Timer` class, and the rest of the application.

 ```kotlin
 class CronJobTask { }